joitapaul/Travel-Project/README.md

 ## 🚀 Features

 - 🧭 Interactive travel homepage with travel destination highlights
-- 🏖️ Destination cards with images and descriptions
+- 🏖️ Destination cards with images and descriptions in refernce with the one domian
 - 🔍 Search and filter functionality (JavaScript-based)
 - 📱 Fully responsive design for desktop, tablet, and mobile
 - 🎨 Modern UI with smooth animations and transitions